MinseongLee/algorithms/README.md

-MY HISTORY
-it is that I have solved the problems
+I have solved the problems